Donaim/miseq-workflow-pres/slides.md

 - Handles high-variability regions (indels, hypervariable loops)

 <!--
 The term "sequencing" refers to the entire transformation from a physical blood sample into a digital string of nucleotides.
-But there are many ways to do that transformation, and the choice of method has profound implications for what we can learn.
+But there are many ways to do that transformation.

-For decades, our lab used Sanger sequencing, consumed by our ReCall software.
-Sanger gives us a population-level consensus: you take all the virus particles in a sample, amplify them together, and get one averaged signal.
-This works beautifully for clinical resistance testing when you just need to know the dominant genotype.
+For decades, our lab used Sanger sequencing, consumed by ReCall.
+It works beautifully for most of our clinical resistance testing.

 But Sanger has fundamental limitations.
-First, read length: you can sequence up to about 700 base pairs in one read.
-If you want a whole HIV genome - nearly 10,000 base pairs - you need to do many separate Sanger reactions and stitch them together manually.
+First, read length: we can only sequence up to about 700 base pairs in one experiment.

 Second, Sanger struggles with heterogeneous populations.
 If you have a mixture of variants, especially with insertions or deletions, the chromatograph signals interfere with each other and become unreadable.
-This is particularly problematic in highly variable regions like the HIV V3 loop.
+This is particularly problematic in highly variable regions like the V3 loop.

-Third, Sanger doesn't give you good quantitative information about minority variants.
-If 10% of your viral population has a resistance mutation, Sanger might detect a weak signal, or might miss it entirely.

-Next-generation sequencing - specifically Illumina MiSeq in our lab - addresses all three problems.
-Instead of one read per region, you get millions of short reads that tile across the entire genome.
-Each read is an independent measurement with its own quality score.
-This means you can detect minority variants at 1% frequency, you can handle indels cleanly because they only affect individual reads rather than the whole chromatograph, and you can assemble whole genomes from the overlapping short reads.

-The tradeoff is complexity.
-Sanger gives you one sequence per reaction.
-MiSeq gives you millions of reads that must be assembled, aligned, quality-filtered, and turned into a consensus.
-That complexity is why we need MiCall.

-For our goals - whole genome sequencing, proviral defect analysis, resistance testing on heterogeneous samples - NGS via MiSeq is the right choice.
-We still use ReCall for some clinical workflows, but for the V3 and research requisitions we described earlier, MiCall processing of MiSeq data is essential.
+Next-generation sequencing is what MiSeq uses.
+It addresses was pretty much designed to solves our two problems.

+But the tradeoff is complexity.
 -->

 ---